natalieagus/50005-2023/_os_notes/week2-3_designstructure.md

 ## Categories

-Like system calls, they can also be divided into the following categories:
+Like system calls, system programs can also be divided into the categories below.

 ### Package Managers: file management and modification